 And it is also used for speech transcription.
 With its support for foot pedals and its superior slowed-down sound quality, it is an excellent choice for this purpose.
 There is some advice about speech transcription in Transcribe!'s help, under the heading "Various Topics".

-Conventional music players (whether hardware such as a CD player or an iPod, or software such as Windows Media Player or iTunes) are really designed for people who want to listen to whole tracks.
+Conventional music players are really designed for people who want to listen to whole tracks.
 They are very inconvenient for transcribing music as they are not designed for this purpose.
 If you copy the recording to your computer's hard disk as a sound file then you can use Transcribe! instead.
 Transcribe! offers many features aimed at making the transcription job smoother and easier, including the ability to slow down music without changing its pitch, to analyse chords and show you what notes are present, and the capability of adding markers and textual annotations so you can easily navigate around the track.
 Transcribe! also has a piano keyboard displayed on screen which you can click to play reference notes.

 If you are working from a video file then Transcribe! can usually display the video too.